opencv-java/opencv-java-tutorials/docs/source/01-installing-opencv-for-java.rst

 then, after saving the file, you can effectively install OpenCV:
 ``brew install --build-from-source opencv``

-After the installation of OpenCV, the needed jar file and the dylib library will be located at ``/usr/local/Cellar/opencv/3.3.0/share/OpenCV/java/``.
+After the installation of OpenCV, the needed jar file and the dylib library will be located at ``/usr/local/Cellar/opencv/3.x.x/share/OpenCV/java/``, e.g., ``/usr/local/Cellar/opencv/3.3.0_3/share/OpenCV/java/``.

 Install OpenCV 3.x under Linux
 ---------------------------------